Irv Weinstein: Life and career

-Born in Rochester, New York, to Jewish emigrants from Lithuania, Weinstein began his broadcast career while he was in high school, working at WHAM Radio as an actor on several locally produced programs under the tutelage of Bill Hanrahan.
+Born in Rochester, New York, to Lithuanian Jewish parents, Weinstein began his broadcast career while he was in high school, working at WHAM Radio as an actor on several locally produced programs under the tutelage of Bill Hanrahan.
 He was paid $7 a day for his work on WHAM, in which Weinstein, whose voice was already mature by the age of 15, would often play the roles of adults.
 Weinstein's work on WHAM eventually led to a single national radio appearance, as a one-scene character on The Aldrich Family, for which he was paid $230, an unusually high sum for the day.
 He initially hoped to pursue an acting career, but a conversation with Robert Mitchum, who warned Weinstein of a shortage of opportunities in the entertainment industry, convinced Weinstein to attend broadcasting school in New York City instead.

 After sending out hundreds of resumes and barely getting any responses, he began his professional career at KWWL-TV in Waterloo, Iowa (which lasted only a few months) and various stations in West Virginia, in-between working low-end jobs and nearly giving up before his wife convinced him not to accept a job with the United States Postal Service.
 In West Virginia, he took the pseudonym "Mark Roberts" and was influenced by the styles of Paul Harvey.
 He was hired as a newscaster at WKBW Radio in Buffalo in 1958, a role he chose to be closer to his hometown; initially working under Art Wander, Weinstein eventually became news director.
 His fast-paced style featured strong writing and alliteration ("pistol-packing punks" referring to petty criminals, or "Buffalo blaze busters" in place of firefighters), and it was here where he began referring to himself as "Irv."

 In 1964, Weinstein was hired as news director and anchorman at sister station WKBW-TV, an ABC Network affiliate.
 At the time, the station's news programs were rated #3 in a three-station market.
 By 1974, WKBW-TV's Eyewitness News program had an audience larger than the combined audience of the two competing Buffalo stations.
 It remained the top-rated newscast until Weinstein's retirement in 1998 and beyond.
 Weinstein's innovations would later be adapted by Mel Kampmann for the national "Action News" franchise.

 In 1968, Weinstein briefly returned to his broadcast beginnings as an actor in WKBW radio's Halloween adaptation of Orson Welles' War of the Worlds.
 Weinstein also appeared in a 1971 remake, which was re-run in 1998.
 During his 40-year career in Buffalo, Weinstein appeared in numerous stage productions and, in the early 1980s, co-owned The Playhouse, a legit theater in downtown Buffalo.

 A WKBW-TV promo for Eyewitness News included a jingle:

 "Irv Weinstein, you're really a pro!

 Ya got all the news that we wanna know.